angular-schule/website-articles/blog/2025-09-service-decorator/README.md

 ```

 Unfortunately, this doesn't work because Angular stores metadata at compile time directly on the target class.
-These metadata are not inherited.
+This metadata is not inherited.
-The framework simply doesn't find the service, and we get the following error:
+The framework simply doesn't find the service, and we get the following error at runtime:

 > **❌ Error:** NullInjectorError: No provider for BookStore!